 - The building was designed and constructed to qualify as a LEED Gold Certified structure.
 Environmental Services is applying for LEED certification.

 - Site redevelopment included a new plant entrance, pond restoration, parking lot upgrade, and landscaping impacting more than three acres.

-- Meeting spaces in the new building will be available for rental to the public in spring 2014.
+- Meeting space in the building is available for rental to the public.

 - The building’s green roof and other stormwater facilities manage stormwater runoff on-site.

-- The landscaping uses plants native to the Columbia Slough watershed.
+- The landscaping features plants native to the Columbia Slough watershed.

-- Reconfigured parking areas have new stormwater management facilities and electric charging stations.
+- Reconfigured parking areas have stormwater management facilities and electric charging stations.